chimay/torus/doc/annonce.md

 operations.
 It means a cleaner code, easier to maintain and extend, but also a drastic change in the data structure.

-It’s a complete rewrite with a new data structure.
-It is based on the library, to allow a clean and extensible code.

 More information [on the project page](https://github.com/chimay/torus/tree/version-2)

 # Newcomers